Broadway Cares/Equity Fights AIDS

 The Theater District transforms into a one-of-a-kind haven for theater lovers – onstage, backstage and in the audience – when the Broadway Flea Market & Grand Auction returns on Sunday, September 21.
 Broadway’s biggest day invites fans to revel in the thrill of discovering show-stopping treasures, bidding on unforgettable experiences and soaking in the magic of the theater community.

-The Broadway Flea Market & Grand Auction will run from 10 am – 7 pm with tables on West 44th and West 45th Streets, the silent auction in Shubert Alley and the live grand auction wrapping up the day at 5 pm in the Times Square pedestrian plaza between 45th and 46th Streets.
+The Broadway Flea Market & Grand Auction will run from 10 am – 7 pm.
+This year, the #BroadwayFlea expands to both sides of West 44th Street between Seventh and Eighth Avenues, giving fans even more room to uncover hidden treasures.
+Tables will also be on West 45th Street, with the silent auction in Shubert Alley and the live auction in the Times Square pedestrian plaza between 45th and 46th Streets.

 The Broadway Flea Market & Grand Auction is one of Broadway Cares/Equity Fights AIDS’ longest-held traditions.
 The event had its humble beginnings when cast members of the original A Chorus Line set up two tables outside their stage door in Shubert Alley.
 Now the Broadway Flea Market & Grand Auction is one of the most anticipated events of the season for theater lovers.